Duration

 Return through the Mountains

-Day 13.
+Day 12.
 Taking the scenic route.
-On our return journey to Hatgal we take the opportunity to explore yet more of Khovsgol’s speculator scenery by setting out in off-road vehicles through the mountains.
+On our return journey to Khatgal, we take the opportunity to explore more of Khovsgol’s speculator scenery by taking the off-road vehicle routes through the mountains.
 The wildflower meadows here are a sea of colour and the landscape is like something out of a dream.
 Its the perfect place to take some incredible photos and go for a pleasant stroll with your fellow travellers as we pick out the perfect place to camp for the night.

-Day 14.
+Day 13.
 High mountain passes and spectacular views.
 As we navigate the high passes there are spectacular views of the valleys below.
-We are in no rush and you have the opportunity to stop and take short walks whilst enjoying the beautiful scenery before returning to Hatgal and picking up the road to Mörön.
+We are in no rush and you have the opportunity to stop and take short walks whilst enjoying the beautiful scenery before returning to Khatgal and picking up the paved road back to UB.

-Day 15/16 The journey home.
+Day 14/15 The journey home.
 After such an incredible adventure to some beautiful remote places it is time to return to Ulaanbaatar.
-From Mörön it is a 10 hour drive on paved roads and we will split this over two days allowing us to enjoy our last few days in the country.
-Once back in Ulaanbaatar you have time to relax at the hotel before meeting that evening in one of the capitals bustling restaurants to celebrate our incredible journey together.
+From Khatgal it is a 12.5 hour drive on paved roads and we will split this over two days, allowing us to enjoy our last few days in the country.
+Once back in Ulaanbaatar you have time to relax at our guesthouse or your hotel before meeting that evening in one of the capital’s bustling restaurants to celebrate our incredible journey together.
 Thank you for coming.

 Sleeping: Wild camping, ger camps and hotels Meals: On the fire and in restaurants